Machine Xchange Coin (MXC) Price Up 67.9% Over Last 7 Days

-Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the dollar during the 1-day period ending at 20:00 PM Eastern on September 5th.
-During the last week, Machine Xchange Coin has traded 67.9% higher against the dollar.
-Machine Xchange Coin has a market cap of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.
-One Machine Xchange Coin coin can currently be bought for $0.0119 or 0.00000130 BTC on popular cryptocurrency exchanges.
+Machine Xchange Coin (CURRENCY:MXC) traded 10.3% higher against the U.S. dollar during the 1-day period ending at 17:00 PM ET on September 6th.
+Over the last seven days, Machine Xchange Coin has traded up 67.9% against the U.S. dollar.
+One Machine Xchange Coin coin can currently be bought for about $0.0119 or 0.00000130 BTC on major exchanges.
+Machine Xchange Coin has a market cap of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.